torvalds/linux/Documentation/scsi/scsi_fc_transport.rst

   distinct N_Port_ID and view of fabric endpoints and storage entities.
   The fc_host associated with the physical adapter will export the ability to create vports.
-The transport will create the vport object within the Linux device tree, and instruct the fc_host's driver to instantiate the virtual port.
+The transport will create the vport object within the GNU/Linux device tree, and instruct the fc_host's driver to instantiate the virtual port.
 Typically, the driver will create a new scsi_host instance on the vport, resulting in a unique <H,C,T,L> namespace for the vport.
   Thus, whether a FC port is based on a physical port or on a virtual port,